MITRECND/picaboo/README.md

 When the crypted PE attempts to directly execute the decrypted buffer, an exception of type `EXCEPTION_ACCESS_VIOLATION` is thrown.
 Through the use of a [Vectorered Exception Handler](https://docs.microsoft.com/en-us/windows/win32/debug/vectored-exception-handling) (VEH), this exception is intercepted, and the allocated memory is dumped to disk.

-Depending on the runtime flag chosen, PICaboo will do one of the following...
+Depending on the runtime flag chosen, `picaboo` will do one of the following...
 * `break` - Dump the memory block to disk and terminate the program by a direct call to `ExitProcess`.
 * `pass` - Attempt to 'fix' the exception by assigning the originally requested permissions of `PAGE_EXECUTE_READWRITE` to the region of memory pointed to by the instruction pointer that forced the exception.
 The present `EIP/RIP` value is then set to the exception inducing instruction pointer.
     * This is done via a call to `VirtualAlloc` using a 'backdoor' enum value the hook function monitors for.